41.2266° N, 75.2676° W

 *This facility is used by our summer camp programs June through August.

-Huckleberry Chalet sits along the wood’s edge overlooking the rest of the Wilderness Camp lodging area.
-It offers a full kitchen and dining area for creating your own meals or snacks.
-There’s also a comfy downstairs lounge with fireplace for “hanging out,” playing games or using the foosball table, or holding group devotions.
+Huckleberry Chalet sits along the wood’s edge overlooking much of the Wilderness Camp area.
+It offers a full kitchen and dining space for creating your own meals or snacks.
+There’s also a downstairs lounge with fireplace for “hanging out,” playing games or using the foosball table, or holding group devotions.
 A bathroom is located on each of the three floors.
 This Chalet has air conditioning.
 Linens, pillows and towels are not provided.
 The five bedrooms sleep a maximum of 26.

 Hillside and Brookside are two cabins nestled in the woods at the Wilderness Camp area.
-Rugged and down-to-earth, each sleeps up to 12 people, with six bunks apiece, for a total 24 possible with both.
-Brookside and Hillside offer a front porch, a picnic table, and heat for comfy winter lodging.
+Rugged and basic, yet comfortable, each sleeps up to 12 people, with six bunks apiece, for a total 24 possible with both.
+Brookside and Hillside offer a front porch, a picnic table, and heat for winter lodging.
 Linens, towels, blankets and pillows are not provided.
 Bathhouse facilities are available in the Barn (if your group has that reserved) or in the Woodside bathhouse nearby.

-This large, modern bathhouse offers plenty of shower and lavatory space.
-Downstairs is an informal meeting room/lounge as well as a small restroom.
+This large bathhouse offers plenty of shower and lavatory space.
+There is informal meeting and lounge space downstairs, and a small restroom.
 Typically, guests lodging in Hillside and Brookside Cabins will have access to this facility.

 The Pavilion at Wilderness Camp is a great group-gathering facility with casual flexibility and rustic appeal.
-This four season structure offers the warmth and coziness of a wood-stove in the cooler months as well as the flexibility of an open air environment during the heat of the summer.
+This four-season structure is well heated for the fall and winter months, with the flexibility of an open air environment during the summer.
 The meeting area can be arranged for eating at picnic tables or for games and activities.
 The large adjoining commercial kitchen is ideal for preparing group meals for up to 100 people.
 Guests lodging in the Barn or Hillside/Brookside cabins often reserve the Pavilion for meeting and dining space.